top of page

 RichSenior_PROFILE_2022_B&W.jpeg

-Rich's Mum hoped he would go to Cambridge University, but he wanted to do something creative instead of studying boring stuff that dead people did.
+Rich is the product of two dinghy-sailing secondary school teachers from Suffolk.
+His Mum hoped he would go to Cambridge University, but he wanted to do something creative instead of studying boring stuff that dead people did.
 He much preferred telling stories, going to the cinema and watching far too much television.
-So he went to Bournemouth University to study Film and TV.
-He loved it and worked incredibly hard making award-winning short films before graduating with a 'first' that nobody ever asks about.
+So he went to Bournemouth University to study Film and TV Production, loved it, and worked incredibly hard making award-winning short films before graduating with a 'first' that nobody ever asks about.

 Then Rich became an Assistant Director, making tea on the sets of dramas and feature films like Batman Begins and Alexander, which was great fun even though he doesn't drink tea.

-He's now based back in London, directing television for whoever asks nicely.
-He mostly makes opening episodes and season finalés of high-end dramas, ensuring they get off on the right foot and go out with a suitable bang.
+He's now back in London shooting television for whoever asks nicely, ensuring shows get off on the right foot and go out with a suitable bang.

-And even though he didn't go to Cambridge, his Mum is very proud, mostly because she now has Kevin Costner's autograph and a framed photo of her son outside the TARDIS.
-Her only remaining request is that he makes episodes which don't contain naughty words.
+So even though he didn't go to Cambridge, his Mum is very proud, mostly because she now has Kevin Costner's autograph and a framed photo of her son outside the TARDIS.
+Her only remaining request is that he makes episodes which don't contain too many naughty words.

 bottom of page